Roland Gwynne: Childhood

-Gwynne's father made a fortune in the nineteenth century from an engineering business, Gwynnes Limited, and bought estates in Sussex with the proceeds.
-Gwynne's mother, May, was 41 when he was born.
+Gwynne's father, James Eglinton Anderson Gwynne (1832–1915), had made a fortune in the nineteenth century from an engineering business, Gwynnes Limited, and bought estates in Sussex with the proceeds.
+Gwynne's mother, Mary Earle Purvis (1841–1923), was 41 when he was born.
 He was the last of nine children (though two had died).
 Until the age of 13, he was dressed by his mother as a girl in frocks, with bows, necklaces and long ringlets.
 He was educated privately before being sent to Trinity Hall, Cambridge.

 The renowned harpsichordist Violet Gordon-Woodhouse was one of his sisters.
 One brother, Rupert, was Member of Parliament for Eastbourne from 1910 until his death in 1924; the celebrated cookery writer Elizabeth David was a daughter of Rupert.

 His mother's great-grandfather was Dutch and great-grandmother was a Sumatran.

 Career

 After university he served in the honorary post of Judge's Marshal.
-On 2 April 1904 he was commissioned to Second Lieutenant in the Sussex Yeomanry and made Lieutenant on 1 April 1908.
+He was commissioned into the Sussex Yeomanry as a second lieutenant on 2 April 1904 and was subsequently promoted to lieutenant on 28 January 1907 and captain on 3 July 1910.
+He resigned from the Yeomanry on 27 July 1912.

 In 1904 Gwynne aided Viscount Turnour in his maiden election campaign in the constituency of Horsham, which Turnour then held for the next 47 years.
-In 1910 Gwynne was called to the Bar at the Inner Temple, where he practised in the Probate and Divorce Division.
+In 1910 Gwynne was called to the bar at the Inner Temple, where he practised in the Probate and Divorce Division.

-The First World War broke out when Gwynne was 32.
-He was sent a white feather, a symbol of cowardice, by a "friend of the family" and in September 1916 he volunteered for active service.
-He won the Distinguished Service Order in Flanders in 1917 while attached to the Queen's Royal Regiment, much to the surprise of his family.
-He was wounded twice, leaving him with a permanent limp.